Explora las sidrerías de la región de Salem

 With a passion for homebrewing, John Kruger thought he'd eventually open a brewery, but in 2012, after spending 3 1/2 years in the Middle East working with the Department of Justice, he returned to find that there were more than 250 breweries in Oregon.
 So, instead of making beer, he began experimenting with different varietals of apples.
 In 2017, John entered his cider in the GLINTCAP (Great Lakes International Cider and Perry Competition) as a new cidery, where he received a bronze medal.
 "My fate was sealed when I won a bronze medal," says John.

 Ten Towers uses mostly dessert apples and pears from Hood River and Yakima Valley, with a small amount of heirloom apples to balance out acidity and tannin and give the ciders a complex flavor.
-While Ten Towers does not have a tasting room (yet), bottled ciders can be found in Roth's Fresh Food Markets and on tap at local taphouses including The Yard Food Park and Westside Taphouse (on a rotating basis).
+While Ten Towers does not have a tasting room (yet), check out their website for their list of locations where you can find their cider bottled or on tap.

 La Familia Hard Cider (Salem)